 Validity

-Although the ASRS v1.1 screener can effectively diagnose ADHD in adults, it cannot rule out other medical conditions that may impact the diagnosis of ADHD.
+Although the ASRS v1.1 screener can effectively identify adults who may warrant further ADHD evaluation, it cannot rule out other medical conditions that may impact the diagnosis of ADHD.

 The validity of the ASRS v1.1 varies depending on whether you take the screening (first 6 questions) or the full test (18 questions), as the screening part was found to be more reliable.[7]The World Health Organization Adult ADHD Self-Report Scale (ASRS): a short screening scale for use in the general population (Kessler et al., 2005)